Created on 10-06-2022 04:48 AM Edited on 08-28-2024 09:12 AM By Stephen_G

 next

-In such a case, the FortiGate can also be configured as a DNS server that will resolve the address of the auth-portal-addr.
+In these cases, the FortiGate can also be configured as a DNS server that will resolve the address of the auth-portal-addr.

 This document will cover the scenario where port2 and port3 are configured as a captive portal and additionally the FortiGate is running as the DNS server.